-5.17 THE PUBLIC BENEFITS OF THE PROPOSED DEVELOPMENT
+5.19 THE PUBLIC BENEFITS OF THE PROPOSED DEVELOPMENT

-- 5.18 As paragraph 2 of the CPO Guidance states, a compulsory purchase order should only be made where there is a compelling case in the public interest. - 5.19 The Proposed Development which will facilitated by the Order will play a key role in achieving the objectives of the Strategic Growth Location in accordance with the Policy LLP 19 allocation of the Towerlands Park Site in the Council's adopted Local Plan; will ensure that the comprehensive Planning Permission for the Towerlands Park Site is implemented in its entirety; and will deliver important social, economic and environmental 'well-being' benefits for the area in line with the requirements of Section 226(1A) of the Act. - 5.20 The social, economic and environmental benefits that will flow from the Proposed Development, include: - 5.20.1 up to 66 dwellings will be delivered, providing a range of types and sizes of homes and tenures; - 5.20.2 the Order Land will allow for an attractive and logical link between surrounding parcels of development without having to use the busier road around the parcels; - 5.20.3 the final sections of footway and cycle route can be completed, which will provide a continuous route; - 5.20.4 a section of linear park will be implemented which will include additional tree planting, and SuDS pond creation (which also serves as additional open space during periods of low rainfall); - 5.20.5 new high quality streets and public realm will be provided to create a highly attractive environment;
+- 5.20 As paragraph 2 of the CPO Guidance states, a compulsory purchase order should only be made where there is a compelling case in the public interest. - 5.21 The Proposed Development which will facilitated by the Order will play a key role in achieving the objectives of the Strategic Growth Location in accordance with the Policy LLP 19 allocation of the Towerlands Park Site in the Council's adopted Local Plan; will ensure that the comprehensive Planning Permission for the Towerlands Park Site is implemented in its entirety; and will deliver important

-- 5.20.6 temporary employment opportunities are generated with activities associated with constructing the Proposed Development; and - 5.20.7 the Order Land will allow for the full extent of the Towerlands Park Site to be implemented and deliver the 575 homes secured in the Planning Permission.
+- social, economic and environmental 'well-being' benefits for the area in line with the requirements of Section 226(1A) of the Act. - 5.22 The social, economic and environmental benefits that will flow from the Proposed Development, include: - 5.22.1 approximately 66 homes will be delivered, providing a range of types and sizes of homes and tenures; - 5.22.2 the Order Land will allow for an attractive and logical link between surrounding parcels of development without having to use the busier road around the parcels; - 5.22.3 the final sections of footway and cycle route can be completed, which will provide a continuous route; - 5.22.4 a section of linear park will be implemented which will include additional tree planting, and SuDS pond creation (which also serves as additional open space during period of low rainfall); - 5.22.5 new high quality streets and public realm will be provided to create a highly attractive environment; - 5.22.6 temporary employment opportunities are generated with activities associated with constructing the Proposed Development; and - 5.22.7 the Order Land will allow for the full extent of the Towerlands Park Site to be implemented and deliver the 575 homes secured in the Planning Permission.